jonathonheddings/Stock_Analysis_With_OOP/readme.md

 fin_statements.py is a header file for the stock_class object file, that provides the financial statement webscraping for fundamental analysis

 FinancialFunctions.py is a header file for the stock_class object file that provides a variety of Finance functions that manipulate stock data, from weekly returns and graphing, to monte carlos and rolling averages.

+streamlit_stockapp.py is another work in progress web application for stock analysis with a sexy UI